fortio/terminal/README.md

 ## Game of life

-See [life/](life/) for a classic Conway's game of life black and white demo (with resizing supported etc...).
+See [life/](life/) for a classic Conway's game of life black and white demo (with resizing, mouse edits, etc... supported).

 Same installation as above, just replace `fps` by `life`.